wp-plugins/logo-slider/readme.txt

 == Changelog ==

+= 1.4.3
+* Conflict with other slider plugins - Fixed
+* Upgrade jQuery.cycle To jQuery.cycle2 - New
+* conflict with wpc pro - Fixed
+* Updated 'Size' text and added explanatory note so it is clear it applies to whole slider, not just a single slide

 = 1.4.2 =
 * Fix for IE 11
 * Added option for 1 or 2 images per slide (so 3 is no longer lowest option)